Miley Cyrus Responds To Backlash After Anti-Hip Hop Comments, Says She ‘Respects All Artists’

 Miley Cyrus has responded to the backlash she received for comments that she made about hip-hop music earlier this week.
 The 24-year old, who’s gearing up to release new music, spoke to Billboard about her decision to move away from the raunchy image that broke her out of her child-star mold.
 In doing so, she made a controversial comment about not being into hip-hop anymore that ruffled quite a few feathers.

-At one point during the interview, Cyrus praised Kendrick Lamar for his song, “Humble,” but then brought up the fact that at this stage in her life, she doesn’t listen to most hip-hop anymore.
+At one point during the interview, Cyrus praised Kendrick Lamar for his song “Humble,” but then brought up the fact that at this stage in her life, she doesn’t listen to most hip-hop anymore.

 I also love that new Kendrick [Lamar] song [“Humble”]: ‘Show me somethin’ natural like a– with some stretch marks.’
 I love that because it’s not ‘Come sit on my d—, suck on my c—.’
 I can’t listen to that anymore.
 That’s what pushed me out of the hip-hop scene a little.
 It was too much ‘Lamborghini, got my Rolex, got a girl on my c—’—I am so not that.